generaliinformatik/fah-red-lions/backend/README.md

 Docker Hub: [generaliinformatik/fah-red-lions-backend](https://hub.docker.com/repository/docker/generaliinformatik/fah-red-lions-backend)

+**Note**: If you use this image on a Synology, please make sure to clear the cache.
+You would have to delete the content after re-downloading the updated image (Docker -> Container -> Action -> Clear)

 ## Test

 Delete the file ```data/folding-stats.rid``` to force a write of the current data.
 The script thinks that the rank has changed and writes the information to the database/CSV with the current timestamp.